 - Ubank: the company was interested in working with IBM Watson for creating AI-based services, but they also needed flexible servers that would accommodate their data.
 The logical solution was to use the platform that also belongs to IBM for the sake of operating in the same infrastructure.
 The company reports that this decision helped them release new products faster.

 Serverless Solutions with TechMagic

-Our team specializes in developing on-demand web applications and building responsive web servers.
+Our team specialises in serverless development and building scalable secure systems.
 We help businesses to transfer to Cloud and serverless platforms — AWS, GCP, Azure, and others.

 If you have a new web project in mind or would like to transfer the existing solution to the Cloud infrastructure, our team is ready to help.
-We already assisted companies in HealthTech, FinTech, MarTech, HR Tech, and across other industries to transition from located networks, build fast web and mobile services, as well as test and deploy them to the market.
+We already assisted companies in HealthTech, FinTech, MarTech, HR Tech, and across other industries to transition from located networks, build fast web and mobile services, test and deploy them to the market, and explore serverless benefits.
 Your business can be the next one.